ImplFerris/pico-pico/src/core-concepts/basics/breadboard.md

 The long vertical lines on both sides are called power rails.
 People usually connect the power supply to the rail marked with "+" and the ground to the rail marked with "-".
 Each hole in a rail is connected from top to bottom.

 Let's say you want to give power to many parts.
-You only need to connect your power source (for example, 3.3V or 5V) to one point on the "+" rail.
+You only need to connect your power source (for example, 3.3 V or 5 V) to one point on the "+" rail.
 After that, you can use any other hole on the same rail to power your components.

 ## Middle area